RTlabCBM/FidelityFinder/README.md

 - ### Step 5: Obtain consensus sequences
   We have created an in-house Python (v3.6) script to calculate the consensus sequences by barcode aiming to resolve PCR and RT errors.
-The default parameters are fitted for this study, but they are configurable to adjust the program to another data.

 First of all, we take the assembled reads and split it in order to obtain the sequence and the barcode separately.
 Secondly, we performed a cut-off process leaving out of the study barcodes which had less than the